Video Editing, Part VI

 For example, in doing an interview with an inventor who has just perfected a perpetual-motion machine we would expect to see his creation in as much detail as possible, and maybe even the workshop where it was built.

-Given the scarcity of perpetual motion machines, this B-roll footage would be more important to see than the A-roll (talking head) interview footage.
+This B-roll footage would be more important to see than the A-roll (talking head) interview footage.

 Guideline number 6: The final editing guideline is: If in doubt, leave It out.